mdjawadulhasanbs23/Test/README.md

-# MSFA

-Welcome to our MSFA GitHub repository!
-This repository contains the source code for our MSFA application.
-Below, you'll find essential information to help you understand, contribute to, and deploy the project.
+# How to Run the Project Locally
 ## Prerequisites

 Before you begin, ensure that you have the following installed on your machine: